Posts tagged: Startups

 The leadership instincts that help a founder build a company can become the very habits that limit its next stage of growth.

-How to Pick the Right Technical Partner
+How to Pick the Right Technical Partner: The 2025 Surton Decision Framework

-How to Actually Hire Great Engineers
+How to Actually Hire Great Engineers: The 2025 Surton Playbook

 Surton Wasn’t Supposed to Work.
 That’s Exactly Why It Did.